 - *Start Time:

 - *End Time:

-*Timestamps need to be as accurate as possible, so please list the time where the audio starts, as well as the time where the audio stops in the video.
+*Timestamps need to be as accurate as possible, so please list the time when the audio starts, as well as the time when the audio stops in the video.
 Add additional segments if your content appears in more than one part of the video.
 If the audio fills the entire video, just write "entire video."

 *Reminder: YouTube requires channels to have 1,000 subscribers and 4,000 watch hours to qualify for YouTube Ad Monetization, also known as the YouTube Partner Program.
 We can still claim your video, but ads will not be placed until your channel meets those requirements.